rezmansouri/solarwind-sfno-velocity/README.md

 # Toward Data-Driven Surrogates of the Solar Wind with Spherical Fourier Neural Operator

 This repository contains the official implementation of the paper **"Toward Data-Driven Surrogates of the Solar Wind with Spherical Fourier Neural Operator"**.
-The project introduces the **Spherical Fourier Neural Operator (SFNO)** as the first data-driven surrogate model for simulating the **radial velocity of the solar wind**.
+The project utilizes the **Spherical Fourier Neural Operator (SFNO)** as the first data-driven surrogate model for simulating the **radial velocity of the solar wind**.

 Traditional numerical models like HUX rely on simplified assumptions that limit adaptability and real-time performance.
 SFNO learns directly from data in the spectral domain on spherical geometries, offering a flexible and efficient alternative that improves with more data and training.